SeaQL/summer-of-code/2022/README.md

 **Skills Preferred:**

-- Solid knowledge of database
+- Solid knowledge of how database and SQL works

 **Possible Mentors:**